linsalrob/sphae/README.md

 **Output**

-Output is saved to `example/RESULTS` directory.
+Output for `sphae run`, is saved to `example/RESULTS` directory.
 In this directory, there will be four files
   - Genome annotations in GenBank format (Phynteny output)
   - Genome in fasta format (either the reoriented to terminase output from Pharokka, or assembled viral contigs)
   - Circular visualization in `png` format (Pharokka output)